divyashreemg07/Analyze-sales-data-using-Pandas./README.md

 ######## How to Run the Notebook

 1. Install requirements:
+2.

-        - pip install pandas matplotlib notebook
+        - pip install pandas matplotlib

-2. Launch Jupyter Notebook:
+3. Launch Jupyter Notebook:

-        - jupyter notebook
+        - Jupyter Notebook

-3. Open `sales.ipynb` and run all cells.
+4. Open `sales.ipynb` and run all cells.